Introduction to Integers

 An integer is a whole number that can be either positive or negative.
 Which means integers cannot be fractions and decimals (which you will learn later).
 Positive integers are basically the everyday numbers that we use to count things, for example ‘3 apples’, where 3 is a positive integer.
 As a result, positive integers are also sometimes called ‘counting numbers’.
 Negative integers are numbers that have a minus sign as a prefix, for example, -3 is a negative integer.
 Don’t worry they didn’t do anything wrong!
 Negative integers aren’t bad numbers!
 They just happen to be on the other side of the number line from positive integers!

 A number line is a picture of a straight line graduated with smaller lines to denote a number.
 At the centre of the number line is the number, zero.
 Since zero does not have a value associated with it, it is neither positive nor is it negative.
 The right-hand side of zero on the number line represents positive integers, whereas the left-hand side of zero represents the negative integers.

 Using the above number line, we can now familiarize ourselves with some basic operations of integers.
 Integers are important even in day to day life.
 You will often hear people say that the temperature has dropped by 5 degrees or that the prices of vegetables have gone up by 10 Rupees.
 The number line is useful for these situations because you can use it to visualize basic mathematical problems!

 Exercises with the Number Line

 Before we dive into the world of integers, let’s familiarize ourselves with the number line.
-If you can visualize the number line, you’ll breeze through the chapter of integers in no time!
-Use the following exercises to solve changes in the number line.
+If you can visualize the number line, you’ll breeze through the chapters of integers in no time!
+Given below is a sample of a Cueamth worksheet from an integers book.
+Solve questions that are given.
+Draw a number line in your book to solve these questions.
 Take your time, there’s no hurry!
 Don’t let the wording of the problems confuse you!
 Before approaching each question, break it down to three steps:

 Step 1: The starting point